 If you will be flying out of a UK airport you may find my article “Can you smoke in UK and Irish airports?
 A full list of airport smoking areas” of interest.

-Can you bring vape liquid on a plane?
+Can you bring vape juice on a plane?

-Yes you can take vape liquid/juul/ejuice on a plane but you must remember the rules regarding the carrying of liquids on a plane.
-Bottles less than 100ml (3.4 ounces) can be carried in your cabin baggage and bottles over this size must go in your checked bags in the hold.
+You can take bring e-liquids/vape juice on a plane but you must remember the rules regarding the carrying of liquids on a plane.
+Bottles no larger than 3.4 ounces (100 ml) can be carried in your cabin baggage and bottles of e-liquid over this size must go in your checked bags in the hold.

-You must remember though that you are only allowed to bring a quart-sized bag of liquids, aerosols, gels, creams and pastes in your carry-on bag through the airport security in total per person per bag.
+You must remember though that you are only allowed to bring one quart-sized bag of liquids, aerosols, gels, creams and pastes in your carry-on bag through the airport security in total per person per bag so your vape juice/e-liquids will use up some of this allowance.
 You can buy quart-sized approved liquids bags here.

 Since many vape juice bottles are often 120ml (ie over the 100ml TSA liquids rule size) then it may be worth purchasing some empty 100ml bottles to put your vape juice into.